Frequently Asked Questions (FAQs)

 What is the Central Agency for German Schools Abroad (ZfA)?

-The Central Agency for German Schools Abroad (Zentralstelle für das Auslandsschulwesen, ZfA) of the Federal Office of Administration supports over 1,200 schools worldwide, including 140 German schools abroad – mainly in public-private partnership – and approximately 1,100 schools in the respective educational system in which the German Language Certificate (DSD) can be acquired.
+The Central Agency for German Schools Abroad (Zentralstelle für das Auslandsschulwesen, ZfA) of the Federal Office of Administration supports over 1,200 schools worldwide, including more than 130 German schools abroad – mainly in public-private partnership – and approximately 1,100 schools in the respective educational system in which the German Language Certificate (DSD) can be acquired.
 On behalf of the Federal Foreign Office and in close cooperation with the federal states, the ZfA provides them with personnel, financial, and pedagogical assistance.
 The ZfA, which was established at the Federal Office of Administration in 1968, reports to the Federal Foreign Office.

 The ZfA is responsible for the placement, financial support, preparation, and further education of teachers.
 About 2,000 teachers placed by the ZfA are employed at German schools all over the world.